Practice Areas and Certification:

 Annette served as a Judge pro tem in Maricopa County Superior Court, Arizona from 1992-2003, when she resigned that position to work on the Arizona Supreme Court committee that was writing the original Arizona Rules of Family Law Procedure.

-Annette is currently a board member and Treasurer of the Association of Family and Conciliation Courts (AFCC), an international organization devoted to the interests of children and family issues.
+Annette is currently a board member and Vice President of the Association of Family and Conciliation Courts (AFCC), an international organization devoted to the interests of children and family issues.
 She served as President of the Arizona Chapter of AFCC in 2002-03 and was a board member of the Arizona chapter of AFCC until 2011.

 ARIZONA STATE UNIVERSITY COLLEGE OF LAW, J.D.
 1984